The Queen's Garden

 Over the year spent at the garden, "The Queen’s Garden" yields stories and spectacles rarely heard or seen beyond its secure walls.
 Royal historian, Dr. Lucy Worsley, describes the garden’s origins as part of a much bigger hunting ground for Henry VIII, and she discusses its evolution to its present day dimensions, serving as a playground for the Queen and Princess Margaret during their childhood.
 The Royal Family’s attachment to the garden is brought to life with rare archival footage.

-"The Queen’s Garden" will offer viewers privileged access and a unique perspective into a special place.
+"The Queen’s Garden" offers viewers privileged access and a unique perspective into a special place.

 Support for PBS.org provided by: